Marentor/dlvc_ss23/assignments/assignment_0/instructions.md

     python -c "import torch; print(torch.__version__)"

+To confirm that all required packages haven been installed corretly, list them with:

+    pip list

+Take a screenshot of the package list in your terminal window for Part 1.

 ## Part 1

 For the second part of this assignment, we want you to think about the motivation for Deep Learning. - i.e. What are the benefits of using deep artificial neural networks?